RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 + Extend the deadline on a Checkpoint by 12 hours.
 + Extend the deadline on a WeBWorK set by 12 hours.
 + Convert a "No Pass" on a Daily Prep to a "Pass".
-+ Request a Checkpoint problem for a "retired" Learning Target.

 Please note that tokens may not be "stacked"; for example you aren't allowed to spend 2 tokens and extend a deadline for 24 hours instead of 12.
 Deadline extensions must be requested *prior* to the original deadline and will be extended 12 hours from the original deadline (not from the time when the request was made).